Plywood shipping crate, box, or pallet? Compare Shipping Solutions

-You have a product that needs to get from point A (such as your warehouse) to point B (another business or facility) and you already know you want to use a plywood or wood container.
+You have a product that needs to get from point A (such as your warehouse) to point B (another business or facility) and you already know you want to use a plywood shipping crate or another kind of wood container.
 But should you choose a box, or a crate, or even a pallet?
-There are a few factors to consider in order to select the best shipping container.
+There are a few factors to consider in order to select the best packaging container.

-Seems like a simple question, but important to make the distinction, particularly when reviewed strictly through shipping container needs.
+Seems like a simple question, but important to make the distinction, particularly when reviewed strictly through packaging container needs.

-Pallet: Very simply, a pallet provides a decking base (only – no sides) for materials to be stacked on.
+Pallet: A pallet provides a decking base (only – no sides) for materials to be stacked on.
 Available in a multitude of sizes and grades, generally constructed of wood.
-Typically recycled.
+Typically it is recycled.

 Crate: More than a pallet, but not quite a box.
 Crates generally have slatted sides (though not always) and can be broken down (or assembled) easily.

 It’s easy to fall into confusion between crates and boxes as crates can have lids and solid sides.
 Well isn’t that then a box?
 Rather than getting stuck on the semantics, it’s more productive to look at your product’s needs in order to safely and efficiently ship it.

 If you are shipping (exporting) internationally, you need to be aware that solid wood packaging material (SWPM) is regulated by the International Plant Protection Convention (IPPC) to help reduce the spread of pests (that would otherwise hide/live in wood materials).